stardog-union/launchpad-docs/README.md

 <a name="base_url"></a>
 #### `BASE_URL`

-The `BASE_URL` is used to set the base URL for Launchpad.
+The `BASE_URL` option is used to set the base URL for Launchpad.
 This is the URL that users will use to access Launchpad.

 - **Required:** Yes
 - **Default:** not set

 #### `COOKIE_SECRET`

-The `COOKIE_SECRET` is used to set the secret used to sign cookies in Launchpad.
+The `COOKIE_SECRET` option is used to set the secret used to sign cookies in Launchpad.
 This should be a large, random string.

 - **Required:** Yes
 - **Default:** not set

 #### `SESSION_EXPIRATION`

-The `SESSION_EXPIRATION` is used to set the expiration time in **seconds** for user sessions in Launchpad.
+The `SESSION_EXPIRATION` option is used to set the expiration time in **seconds** for user sessions in Launchpad.

-- Required: No
+- **Required:** No
-- Default: `43200` (12 hours)
+- **Default:** `43200` (12 hours)

 #### `GUNICORN_WORKERS`

-The `GUNICORN_WORKERS` is used to set the number of Gunicorn workers to use for Launchpad.
+The `GUNICORN_WORKERS` option is used to set the number of Gunicorn workers to use for Launchpad.
 By default, this is set to `2 * CPU cores + 1`.
 This should work for most use cases, but can be overridden to increase or decrease the number of workers.
 This is useful for environments with limited resources like memory.
 This setting should be provided as a positive integer.

 - **Required:** No
 - **Default:** `2 * CPU cores + 1`